-Domain name (FQDN) Domain name assigned to the Active Directory server for the Kerberos authentication method.
+Domain name (FQDN) method.
 Defining this domain name allows masking the server's IP address and simplifying the search for it.
 Example: www.company.com : company.com represents the domain name, which is more legible than its corresponding IP address: 91.212.116.100.